-MMS employs regionally-based compliance specialists to advise your internal teams or augment your internal staff.
+MMS employs regionally-based compliance specialists to advise your internal teams or augment your internal staff with domestic and international GXP audits.
 Our clients range from top pharma with established procedures and compliance functions to virtual biotech organizations looking to establish their QMS processes prior to initiating manufacturing or clinical trials.

 Covering six continents, our audit team’s experience covers a broad range of audit types and therapeutic areas including oncology, infectious disease, respiratory disease, neuroscience, virology, cardiovascular, ophthalmology, dermatology and many others.
 We can support your organization across all program phases: non-clinical animal studies, bioequivalence or Phase 1 through Phase 4.